A range of ideas that communities could take inspiration from. Use, adapt, change… GO FOR IT

 – each person is welcomed

-– newcomers are identified and invited to become part of parish life
+– newcomers are identified and invited to become part of community life

-– ensure parish services are well publicised in Church notices and social media including the parish website.
+– ensure community activities are publicised in Church notices and social media including the parish website.

 b.
 Review and ensure signs throughout the parish plant – consider being bi-lingual in your signs

-Develop and strengthen awareness of ourselves as mission orientated communities
+Develop and strengthen awareness of ourselves as participants in mission

 a.
 Build opportunities for prayer and reflection into community activities